ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 ```

 From 2.3.0 onwards the `next` channel will serve as a combination of all of the old channels on `devnet`.
 This means there won't be the need to switch between alpha, beta or rc anymore.

+## Reporting Problems

+If you happen to experience any issues please [open an issue](https://github.com/ARKEcosystem/core/issues/new?template=Bug_report.md) with a detailed description of the problem, steps to reproduce it and info about your environment.